Search our comprehensive guide to find out how to dispose of specific items.

 The best way to manage your food waste is to compost it at home, feed it to your chooks or place it into a worm farm.
 If you do not have any of these, you can place your food waste into your red landfill bin.

 For working machines, sell or give away on an online marketplace.
-If not working, whitegoods can be dropped off at a transfer station or a steel merchant.
+If not working, whitegoods can be dropped off at a transfer station if they have been de gassed by a licensed professional or certified technician.

 Furniture in useable condition can be donated to a local charity or taken to the waste transfer station.